Valencia: Government and administration

-The 10 largest groups of foreign born people in 2018 were:
+Valencia is a municipality, the basic local administrative division in Spain.
+The ayuntamiento (Ajuntament in Valencian language) is formally known as the Consell Municipal de València, and it is the body charged with the municipal government and administration, and is formed by 33 elected municipal councillors.
+In 2015, Joan Ribó became the first mayor who did not belong to the People's Party (PP) since 1991, renewing his term for a second mandate following the 2019 election.
+The last municipal election took place on 28 May 2023.
+María José Catalá of the PP replaced Ribó.

 Culture

 Valencia is known internationally for the Falles (Les Falles), a local festival held in March, as well as for paella valenciana, traditional Valencian ceramics, craftsmanship in traditional dress, and the architecture of the City of Arts and Sciences, designed by Santiago Calatrava and Félix Candela.

-There are also a number of well-preserved traditional Catholic festivities throughout the year.
-Holy Week celebrations in Valencia are considered some of the most colourful in Spain.
+There are also a number of well-preserved traditional Catholic festivities throughout the year, like those of the Holy Week, which are considered some of the most colourful in Spain.

-Valencia was once the site of the Formula One European Grand Prix, first hosting the event on 24 August 2008, but was dropped at the beginning of the Grand Prix 2013 season, though still holds the annual Moto GP race at the Circuit Ricardo Tormo, usually that last race of the season in November.
+Valencia used to be the place of the Formula One European Grand Prix, first hosting the event on 24 August 2008, but was dropped later at the beginning of the 2013 Formula 1 season.
+However, Valencia still holds the annual Moto GP race at the Circuit Ricardo Tormo, usually the last race of the season, in November.

-The University of Valencia (officially Universitat de València Estudi General) was founded in 1499, being one of the oldest surviving universities in Spain and the oldest university in the Valencian Community.
+The University of Valencia (officially Universitat de València Estudi General), founded in 1499, is one of the oldest surviving universities in Spain and the oldest in the Valencian Community.
 It was listed as one of the four leading Spanish universities in the 2011 Shanghai Academic Ranking of World Universities.

-In 2012, Boston's Berklee College of Music opened a satellite campus at the Palau de les Arts Reina Sofia, its first and only international campus outside the U.S. Since 2003, Valencia has also hosted the music courses of Musikeon, the leading musical institution in the Spanish-speaking world.
+In 2012, Boston's Berklee College of Music opened a satellite campus at the Palau de les Arts Reina Sofia, their first and only international campus outside the U.S. Since 2003, Valencia has also hosted the music courses of Musikeon, the leading musical institution in the Spanish-speaking world.

+Since 1886, the City of Valencia International Band Contest (Certamen Internacional de Bandas de Música Ciudad de Valencia), a music contest for wind orchestras and concert bands, is held each year in the town.

 Food

 Valencia is known for its gastronomic culture.
 The paella, a simmered rice dish with meat (usually chicken or rabbit) or seafood, was born in Valencia.
-Other traditional dishes of Valencian gastronomy includes fideuà, arròs a banda, arròs negre (black rice), fartons, bunyols, Spanish omelette, pinchos or tapas and calamares (squid).
+Other traditional dishes of Valencian gastronomy include fideuà, arròs a banda, arròs negre (black rice), fartons, bunyols, Spanish omelette, pinchos or tapas and calamares (squid).

 Valencia was also the birthplace of the cold xufa beverage known as orxata, popular in many parts of the world, including the Americas.